In smog-choked China, drivers check out electric cars

 AD CAMPAIGN

-BYD, backed by Warren Buffett's Berkshire Hathaway (BRKa.N), is also playing off the smog in its advertising.
+BYD, backed by Warren Buffett's Berkshire Hathaway, is also playing off the smog in its advertising.
 Posters on social media for the e6 carry a promotion offering free pollution masks for anyone visiting one of Li's dealerships.

 "Evil pollution invades, and you don't have a monkey king?" reads another advertisement on BYD's official microblog, showing a man in a cloud of pollution calling for help from China's fabled Monkey King hero.